proidiot/concrete-semantics-book/README.md

 # concrete-semantics-book
-Working on problems from Concrete Semantics by Nipkow and Klein.
+Working on problems from [Concrete Semantics by Nipkow and Klein](http://concrete-semantics.org/).

+There are a few ways to get the book, but I bought it [on Amazon](https://www.amazon.com/Concrete-Semantics-Isabelle-Tobias-Nipkow/dp/3319105418/).

-This certainly isn't going to be pretty as I'm still learning the language, but hopefully things will look better as I progress father into the book.
+This repo certainly isn't going to be pretty as I'm still learning the language, but hopefully things will look better as I progress father into the book.

 ## Better resources than this repo if you're stuck
 If you would also like the get the CLI stuff working,